 When planning a trip, one of the first decisions you’ll have to make is where you’re going to stay.
 There are a variety of accommodation options available.
 Two of the most popular options are hostels and hotels.
 The best accommodation for your trip depends on a number of factors including your budget, your destination, why you’re traveling, who you’re traveling with, and your personal preference.
-To help you decide, this guide outlines the differences between a hostel and hotel.
-We’ll also list the pros and cons of staying in a hostel Vs hotel.
+To help you decide, this guide explains the differences and lists the pros and cons of staying in a hostel Vs hotel.
 We’ll cover amenities, costs, comfort, security, privacy, cleanliness, and much more.
-Hopefully, this guide helps you choose the best accommodation for your next trip.

 - Hostels are cheaper- A dorm bed costs $10-$30 per night.

 - Hostels are more social- It’s easy to meet other travelers at hostels.

 - There are events and activities- There are parties, tours, pub crawls, communal dinners, movie nights, etc.

 - Atmosphere- Hostels are youthful, active, and welcoming.

 - Fewer hidden fees- All taxes and fees are usually included.
 You don’t tip.

 - No privacy- All areas are common.
 You share all of the facilities.

 - Fewer amenities- There is no pool or gym.
 The amenities are all shared.